edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/Web Scalability for  Startup Engineers/Chapter 1. Core Concepts/Chapter 1. Core Concepts ∋ Table of Contents.md

 > 	- :TiNotes: Overview of the Application Architecture
 > 	- :TiNotes: Summary

+---

+> [!INFO] Note
+> :EiZotero: Page 2
+>
+>  > For now, it’s important to establish three main pillars of scalability: what it is and how it evolves, what it looks like in a large-scale application, and what its application architecture looks like.
+>
+> ---
+> Good question to figure out is what are the three main pillars of scalability.
+> ^XEH6LP28aKJZ5LZHZp23

 ﹇<br>
 As of Apr.
 12, 2024 07:38:46 AM, what are the three main pillars of **scalability** that are important to establish a comprehension of the topic?